rantahar/introduction-to-mpi/_episodes/10-parallellising_serial.md

 >
 > How would you divide the data between the ranks?
 > When does each rank need data from other ranks?
-> Which ranks does each rank need to exchange data with?
+> Which ranks need data from which other ranks?
 >
 >> ## Solution
 >> Only one of the loops requires data from the other ranks,